David Dancrade

-David Dancrade (born 18 January 1976) is French heavyweight kickboxer, fighting out of Bonneuil Muaythai Club and Faucon Gym, both based in France.
-Dancrade is the former Boxing and Muay Thai champion of France.
-He had his K-1 debut at K-1 World Grand Prix 2007 Final, at the fight up against Japanese kickboxer Musashi in which he suffered a KO at first round.
+David Dancrade (born 18 January 1976) is a French heavyweight kickboxer, fighting out of Bonneuil Muaythai Club and Faucon Gym, both based in France.
+Dancrade is the former boxing and muay thai champion of France.
+He made his K-1 debut at K-1 World Grand Prix 2007 Final, against Japanese kickboxer Musashi, in which he suffered a KO in the first round.